WebDevStudios/Hash-Link-Scroll-Offset/readme.md

 ## Changelog ##

+### 0.1.8
+* Adjust JS to account for relative urls.
+* Add checks for evt and event.preventDefault existing.

 ### 0.1.7
 * Refactor JS to be more extensible, and adjust auto-scrolling (when hash exists in URL) to be more intelligent.